 My CD key or unique identification doesn't work

-Tip: This document is for users having trouble entering their CD-KEY or unique identification and not for users who have lost their unique identification number.
+Tip: This document is for users having trouble entering their CD key, product key, or unique identification and not for users who have lost their unique identification number.

 The unique identification number or CD key that comes included with the software or your computer should always work.
 However, there are different reasons that can cause the number not to work, as mentioned below.

 Entering the wrong code

 If you are installing Windows and the code you are entering is not working, make sure it is the correct code.
-With many OEM computers, such as Dell, Hewlett Packard, Toshiba, Sony, etc. the manufacturer will place the code used with your computer on the back or bottom of the computer.
+With many OEMs, such as Dell, Hewlett Packard, Toshiba, Sony, etc. the manufacturer will place the code used with your computer on the back or bottom of the computer.
 Use this code to install Windows on your computer.
 However, keep in mind that if your computer came shipped with Windows XP and you are trying to install Windows Vista, the code on your computer only works for Windows XP.
 You would need to use the Windows Vista code that came with the software package.

 Below are some additional reasons a Microsoft Windows product key may not work.

 - Each version of Windows has its own unique product key, meaning a Windows XP Home product key is not going to work for Windows XP Professional.

 - An upgrade Windows product key is not going to work for a full version of Windows.

 - A Microsoft Windows OEM product key will not work with retail versions of Windows.

 Using the wrong character

 Make sure all the letters and numbers you are entering are correct.
-Characters such as the capital letter "O" and the number "0" can be difficult to read, make sure it is a "O" and not a Zero that needs to be entered.
-Other problem letters include a capital "i" that looks like an "l", or an "l" that looks like a "1".
+Characters such as the capital letter "O" and the number "0" can be difficult to read, make sure you're entering an "O" and not a zero if that is what needs to be entered.
+Other problem letters include a capital letter "i" that looks like a lowercase "l," or a capital letter "l" that looks like the number "1."

 If you have tried all combination of letters and numbers, enter the code as someone else reads it out loud.